 A trip to Iceland will undoubtedly shock and awe most visitors, creating memories that will change you forever.
 Through adventure on moving glaciers and active volcanoes, coupled with an increased understanding of our natural ecosystem, you will leave Iceland profoundly impressed and hopefully inspired.
 It would seem that natural change is inevitable but economical country wide change is also possible at the same time.
 Iceland is proving it!
 The war isn’t over, and humans all over the world are defecting, to fight for mother nature.

 Unforgettable beauty, shocking reality and inspiring hope are all takeaways from a visit to iceland.

 I’m now inspired – what tours can I join?

 To experience Iceland’s glacier hikes first hand you have a number of options with Hidden Iceland.

-You can join along on our action packed day trip on the South Coast: Fire and Ice which includes a moderate glacier hike for around 2.5 hours.
+You can join along on our action packed day trip on the South Coast: Fire and Ice which includes a walk to the front of the Sólheimajökull glacier.